pratikluintel/CPTS-Blog/README.md

-# CPTS-Blog
+A collection of CPTS pathway documentation covering:

+- HTB Academy Labs
+- IppSec’s Path
+- CPTS Lab Pathway

-A collection of CPTS pathway documentation covering HTB Academy labs, IppSec’s Path, and the CPTS Lab Pathway.
-This blog series aims to document enumeration, methodology, and decision-making for each lab to help learners.
-Flags and direct solutions are omitted, and Q&amp;A questions from the Academy section are skipped focusing only on labs. 💻👾
+This documentation aims to record enumeration, methodology, and decision-making for each lab to help learners understand the process behind each lab.
+Flags and direct solutions are intentionally omitted, and Academy Q&A sections are skipped as the focus is on practical lab work.

+## Advice for Learners

+Use this documentation only when needed.
+Try approaching each lab independently first and use these notes to understand methodology, techniques, and thought processes rather than relying on direct solutions.

+## Structure
+CPTS-Blog
+│
+├── HTB-Academy
+│ ├── Module-01
+│ ├── Module-02
+│ └── ...
+│
+├── IppSec-Path
+│ ├── Machine-01
+│ ├── Machine-02
+│ └── ...
+│
+└── CPTS-Lab-Pathway
+├── Linux
+├── Windows
+└── Active-Directory